neolcs/BusyLife/README.md

 ## Weather

-We introduce a class _BLWeatherView_, and wrap the Weather Request into it to make it a closure, we could put the _BLWeatherView_ whereever it need, and has no public dependency.
+We introduce a class _BLWeatherView_, and wrap the Weather Request into itself to make a closure, we could put the _BLWeatherView_ whereever it need.
-For the weather data request, it would make sense to cache the weather result locally.
+For the weather data request, it would make sense to cache the weather results locally.
 We take use of NSSecureCoding to cache the weather result.
 All the weather dict is managed by _BLDataProvider_.
 One thing to mention here is, a @synchronized lock is required to do the cache saving.